JuliaNLSolvers/NLsolve.jl/README.md

 in a preallocated matrix passed as first argument.
 Residuals and Jacobian functions can take different shapes, see below.

-Second, when calling the `nlsolve` function, it is necessary to give a starting point to the iterative algorithm.

-Finally, the `nlsolve` function returns an object of type `SolverResults`.
+Second, the `nlsolve` function returns an object of type `SolverResults`.
 In particular, the field `zero` of that structure contains the solution if convergence has occurred.
 If `r` is an object of type `SolverResults`, then `converged(r)` indicates if convergence has occurred.

-# Specifying the function and its Jacobian
+# Ways to specify the function and its Jacobian

 There are various ways of specifying the residuals function and possibly its Jacobian.